U.S. Trip Leaders

 By the end of my first season in Park City, I realized that I missed riding my bike and sharing my passion for cycling with others.
 Right then and there I knew what I was looking for: a job as a bike tour guide.
 I talked to many companies during that long winter in Utah and searched the web for days, but I didn't find what I was looking for until I came across an issue of Men's Health magazine.
 The cover advertised the "50 most adventurous jobs in the world"—and that's where I first saw Backroads.
 I was hired in Salt Lake City two weeks after reading the article, and I still have that magazine.

 After getting hired in 2007, I started working as a subcontractor because I could not be legally employed as a full-time employee by Backroads.
 Editors note: Trip Leaders without legal work authorization in our hubs of employment can work as subcontractors.
-See our Local Page" for more information.
+See our "Locals Page" for more information.
 This actually proved to be an interesting opportunity to learn about accounting, taxes and international employment law.
 Nowadays, EU law allows me to work freely in most countries within Europe as a Backroads leader and I am a regular employee.